Getting to like L.E.K.

 such as policy and regulation, green investments and developing

-carbon neutral, making it the first major consultancy to implement
+became carbon neutral, making it the first major consultancy to

-publishing a blog, written by current L.E.K. consultants, on life
+began publishing a blog, written by current L.E.K. consultants.

 as a window into both the company and the consulting profession for